UEFA says governments need to do more to fight racism

-ZURICH (Reuters) - European soccer body UEFA needs more help from governments to eliminate racism from football, its president Aleksander Ceferin said on Tuesday, after England’s black players were subjected to monkey chants during their Euro 2020 qualifier in Bulgaria.
+ZURICH (Reuters) - UEFA needs more help from governments to eliminate racism from football, its president Aleksander Ceferin said on Tuesday, after England’s black players were subjected to monkey chants during their Euro 2020 qualifier in Bulgaria.

+European soccer’s ruling body also confirmed in a later statement that it would open disciplinary proceedings against Bulgaria for racist behavior, including Nazi salutes and chants, and against England for not providing enough traveling stewards.

-The game, won 6-0 by England, was twice halted in the first half and a public announcement was made under UEFA’s three-step protocol for dealing with racist incidents during matches.
+The game, won 6-0 by England on Monday, was twice halted in the first half and a public announcement was made under UEFA’s three-step protocol for dealing with racist incidents during matches.

-“Football associations themselves cannot solve this problem,” said Ceferin in a UEFA statement.
+“Football associations themselves cannot solve this problem,” Ceferin said in a UEFA statement.
 “Governments too need to do more in this area.
-Only by working together in the name of decency and honour will we make progress.”
+Only by working together in the name of decency and honor will we make progress.”

-The Slovenian said the rise of nationalism across had “fuelled some unacceptable behaviour and some have taken it upon themselves to think that a football crowd is the right place to give voice to their appalling views.”
+Slovenian Ceferin said the rise of nationalism across Europe had “fueled some unacceptable behavior and some have taken it upon themselves to think that a football crowd is the right place to give voice to their appalling views”.

 Ceferin rejected the suggestion that UEFA was not doing enough, saying that partial stadium closures - the most commonly-used sanction along with fines - cost home teams hundreds of thousands of Euros in lost revenue and attached a stigma to their fans.